Veltly/SCoRe4/README.md

 All spikes in a batch look alike to reduce the memory footprint of the object and increase simulation speed.

 For generating the patch a helpe class "RoughnessHelper" is implemented and can be found in src/Service.
-The class can be controlled by a macrofile.
+The class can be controlled by a macro file.
 A template can be found in mac/.

 ## Portal

 The key element for a surface simulation with macroscopic areas is the portal-subworld module.
 This allows to represent a bigger volume by a much smaller subvolume which can be traversed multiple times by a particle interacting with the big volume.

-To simplify its setup, a helper class Surace::MultiportalHelper is provided, which first gathers all the needed information, such as the size of the portal, size of the subworld, number of different subworlds and their frequency, materials, etc. After providing the information, the helper generates a portal-subworld pair.
+To simplify its setup, a helper class Surface::MultiportalHelper is provided, which first gathers all the needed information, such as the size of the portal, size of the subworld, number of different subworlds and their frequency, materials, etc. After providing the information, the helper generates a portal-subworld pair.
 Some options can be controlled via a macro file.
 A template is provided in mac/.